 Picture a tall, proud, flowering cannabis plant.
 At the top, you’ll find the biggest and most well-developed buds (they’re in the colas).
-Near the bottom you might find pockets of small, underdeveloped flowers.
+Near the bottom, you might find pockets of small, underdeveloped flowers.

 As such, the best buds are always at the top, and as you go down the plant, the buds get more and more thin, sparse, and poorly developed.

 But these leaves aren’t there to serve the whole plant — they serve their local area, encouraging these smaller, less desirable flowers to grow.

+Here’s the thing, you don’t need those flowers.
 In fact, they may be holding back your plant.

 Rather than providing the plant energy where you want it most (in the top colas,) these small flowers and their leaves might be sapping energy from the more bountiful part of your harvest!